 Enhanced Fraud Prevention Capabilities

-Modern fraud detection solutions can now discern if someone is remotely accessing a customer’s device, such as through screen sharing on mobile and web apps.
+Modern fraud detection software tools can now discern if someone is remotely accessing a customer’s device, such as through screen sharing on mobile and web apps.
 These systems can further identify apps capable of interfering with or altering other applications on Android platforms.
 Another crucial aspect is on-call monitoring, particularly relevant for iOS and Android users, where the system can determine the call status of a customer.
 This feature is invaluable in detecting phishing scams, especially in the financial service industry.
 Understanding the type of carrier, whether it’s a primary provider like AT&T, T-Mobile or Verizon versus a VoIP service, aids in distinguishing legitimate user activity from fraudulent attempts.

 Additionally, residential proxy detection plays a vital role in verifying user locations and identifying suspicious attempts to access restricted services or manipulate IP addresses.
 These advanced capabilities collectively enhance fraud detection measures, ensuring heightened security and protection against evolving threats.